 What Is the Arthritis Program?

-Arthritis is an umbrella term for more than 100 illnesses that cause painful joints.
+Arthritis is an umbrella term for many illnesses that cause painful joints.
 Because an arthritis diagnosis is so complex, one specialty may not be enough to fully treat it.
 Summit Medical Group’s arthritis program provides an integrated approach to treating this group of conditions.

 At Summit Medical Group, we take a team approach to treating arthritis.
 When you come to us for arthritis therapy, you’ll be able to leverage our entire network of experts, both within the orthopedics department and in the group as a whole.

 In the orthopedics department, physicians and staff in the following subspecialties may be able to help:

 The two joints most commonly affected by osteoarthritis–the most common form of arthritis–are the weight-bearing joints of the knee and the hip.
 Our general orthopedics surgeons are experts at treating the hips, knees and any other joint for osteoarthritis and other forms of arthritis.

 When arthritis invades the hand or wrist, it can be crippling.
 Our hand and wrist specialists can help you manage complications arising from arthritis, such as a weak grip, swollen fingers and nodules under the skin.